- Location: On Parana River at Brazil — Paraguay border towards Paraguay’s southeast

 - Nearest Airport: Ciudad del Este Airport

-The history of the construction of Itaipu Dam goes back to 1966 when the foreign ministries of Brazil and Paraguay met to evaluate the hydroelectric power generation potential of Parana River.
+The history of the construction of Itaipu Dam goes back to 1966 when the foreign ministries of Brazil and Paraguay met to evaluate the hydroelectric power generation potential of the Parana River.
 Accordingly an ‘Act of Ygazu’ was signed to harness and develop the resources of this river water shared by Brazil and Paraguay.
-Subsequently another treaty was signed between these two nations in 1973 to set up a hydroelectric project benefiting both.
+Subsequently, another treaty was signed between these two nations in 1973 to set up a hydroelectric project benefiting both.
 Consequently, Itaipu Binacional was formed in 1974 to establish and operate the said power plant.
 Construction of Itaipu Dam started in 1975 and was completed in 1991.

 Visiting Itaipu Dam